 The 3 L’s of real estate absolutely apply to Oakland: Location, location, location.
 Lying directly east across the Bay from San Francisco, Oakland boundaries start at its eclectic waterfront and rise up to oak and redwood-covered hills.
 Vibrant, exciting, walkable neighborhoods like Downtown, Old Oakland, Jack London Square, and Chinatown offer creative venues for an array of arts, independent businesses, retail shops, a thriving music scene, cafes, coffee houses, and a gastronomic hothouse of restaurants that serve up innovative international food and locally-grown organic produce.

 Oakland has become one of the most highly desirable places to live for lots of valid reasons besides its location right on the Bay.
 If you’d like to live in an urban setting with fantastic public transportation, walkability, plenty of green spaces, plus easy access to San Francisco, then Oakland is for you.
+Not to mention the many moving companies that serve Oakland; making relocation very simple and affordable.
 The city government and residents work together to maintain a green, sustainable lifestyle, and they treasure Oakland’s vivid ethnic diversity.
 Oakland offers an exceptionally high-quality lifestyle in an almost perfect climate of year-round mild weather.

 Living in Oakland, CA: What to Know Before Moving to Oakland